 Seabuckthorn Berry Co2 Total, Organic NOTE: the berry can and does stain skin

-Shelf Life and Storage Information for Products and Ingredients
+Shelf Life and Storage Information for Our Products and Ingredients

-Finished Products generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend their shelf life.
+Finished Products - generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend their shelf life.
 The shelf life for most products is 9-12 months.
-Vitamin C Serum(s) and VitaResurface products should always be refrigerated to extend their shelf life.
+Vitamin C Serum(s) and VitaResurface products should continually be refrigerated to extend their shelf life.
+Sample Sizes - do have a shorter shelf life (generally 3-6 months), and items in jars can dry up quicker than this if the lid is not tightened well enough (Vitamin C Serums - use within 90 days).

-Please keep your products out of high humidity, heat, and direct light, and keep them in a dark cabinet when possible.
+Please keep your products out of humidity, heat, direct light and in a dark cabinet when possible

-Exfoliating Acid products have a shelf life of 9-12 months.
-The only things we don't suggest refrigerating are the Mandelic Acid Serums or the Salicylic Acid Serums as those can crystallize in the refrigerator.
-If this happens you can set the product into a hot water bath to see if the crystals will dissolve.
+Exfoliating Acid - products have a shelf life of 9-12 months.
+The only things we don't suggest refrigerating are the Mandelic Acid Serums or Salicylic Acid Serums, as they can crystallize in the refrigerator.
+If this happens, you can set the product into a hot water bath to see if the crystals will dissolve.

-Additional Items Requiring Refrigeration and/or Kept in the Dark
+Additional Items That Require Refrigeration and/or Kept in the Dark

-Hydrosols - remove 1 ounce of hydrosol and add it into a separate, sterilized spray bottle and spritzer.
-Keep the larger bottle in the refrigerator.
-Carrier Oils - generally you can refrigerate all carrier oils although some of the very rich oils will solidify.
-This is fine.
-All you have to do is take it out, warm it up at room temperature and it should liquefy.
-If not, setting the bottle in a hot water bath and occasionally shaking the bottle will hopefully turn into a liquid. ^There are some oils that have a super long shelf life like Coconut Cream and Jojoba Oil.
-Refrigeration is not necessary, but it surely won't hurt.
-Essential Oils - essential oils are best stored in a cool dark place.
-Co2 Extracts - these should always be refrigerated.
-Butters - we suggest refrigerating our "skincare' butters.
-You can take out what you need and keep the rest in the fridge.
+Essential Oils - essential oils are best stored in a cool, dark place.
+Co2 Extracts - these should continually be refrigerated.
+Butters - we suggest refrigerating our "skincare" butters.
+You can remove what you need and keep the rest in the fridge.
 Clays - keep in a dry, dark place.
 Shelf life is at least 2 years.
 Herbs - all herbs (whole or ground) should be kept in a dark, cool and dry location.
-Herbal (liquid) Extracts - these are created using alcohol.
-The alcohol pulls the constituents from each herb.
-Root, Trunk, Leaves, and Flowers.
-Extracts have a shelf life of 3-5 years.
-They can be kept in the refrigerator (or a dark DRY place) Other Various Raw Ingredients - i.e. Sodium PCA, Honeyquat, Oat Beta Glucan, etc. will all have a different shelf life.
+Herbal (liquid) Extracts - these are created using grain alcohol.
+The alcohol pulls the constituents (properties) from each herb - root, trunk, leaves, and flowers.
+They have a shelf life of 3-5 years.
+They can be stored in the refrigerator or a dark, dry place.
+Other Raw Ingredients - i.e., Sodium PCA, Honeyquat, Oat Beta Glucan, etc. will all have a different shelf life.